Anatoly Sliva: Biography

-Anatoly Sliva was born in Propoysk (present day Slawharad), Belarus on 10 February 1940.
+Anatoly Sliva was born in Propoysk (present day Slawharad), Belarus, on 10 February 1940.
 In 1967, he graduated from the Faculty of Law of Lomonosov Moscow State University.

 On 13 February 1992, he was appointed deputy head of the State Legal Department of the President of Russian, as the Head of the Department for Interaction with Representative and Executive Authorities and National Policy.
 From 22 March 1992 to 31 March 1993, he was the Acting Head of the State Legal Department of the President of Russia.

-Between 1993 to 1996, Sliva was a member of the State Duma, and was the Chairman of the State Duma Committee on Local Self-Government.
+Between 1993 and 1996, Sliva was a member of the State Duma and was the Chairman of the State Duma Committee on Local Self-Government.
 On 4 January 1994, he was relieved of his post as Deputy Head of the State Legal Department of the President of Russia, and the Head of the department in connection with his election as a member of the State Duma.

 On 10 February 1996, Sliva became the Plenipotentiary Representative of the President of Russia to the Federation Council.
 On 14 October 1998, Sliva was appointed a judge of the Constitutional Court of Russia.
 He resigned from the court on 18 March 2010.